The DIY Private Practice Owner

 Lastly, one area I truly wish I had outsourced earlier is my website and search engine optimization.
 While I’ve learned a great deal over time, my knowledge still doesn’t compare to that of an SEO expert.
 When it comes to SEO and website development, people devote years and years to learning this specialty and staying sharp in their industry.
 This is their niche—what they’ve built entire careers around.
 While you can learn quite a bit on your own, there is a method to the madness behind what happens on the back end of a website.
 I learned this the hard way and wish I had invested in this support much sooner.

-It’s Time to Outsource
+When to Know It’s Time to Outsource

 So what’s the moral of the story?
 Consider outsourcing.

-This isn’t a knock against you.
+So if you’re used to doing it all, this isn’t a knock against you.
 It’s simply an important consideration as you decide where to invest financially—not as a risk, but as an investment—in your business.

-With thoughtful investment often comes meaningful reward.
+With thoughtful investment often comes meaningful reward- like growth, expansion, more revenue, and less .